 Education volunteers, also known as Ambassadors, help the Zoo serve its conservation and education mission by interacting with our guests, informing them of the wonders of wildlife, and teaching about the animals in our collection.
-If you would like to learn more about our education volunteer opportunities please join us at one of three information sessions Saturday, March 3rd at 11am, 1pm, or 3pm.

 To engage visitors in the wonders of wildlife, help instill a conservation ethic and share enthusiasm for animals.